TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-mim-problem-with-service-or-portal.md

 ## **Recommended Steps**

-1. Ensure that you are using a recent update of MIM and check the [release notes](https://docs.microsoft.com/microsoft-identity-manager/reference/version-history) to determine if the issue has been resolved in an update.
+1. Ensure that you are using a recent update of MIM and check the [release notes](https://docs.microsoft.com/microsoft-identity-manager/reference/version-history) to determine if the issue has been resolved in an update
-2. If you are encountering an error during installation and have configured Exchange Online, then there may be a local security policy problem, as described in the [Support-Tip EXO Configuration Failure during installation](https://docs.microsoft.com/archive/blogs/iamsupport/support-tip-installation-exo-configuration-failure-during-installation).
+2. If you are encountering an error during installation and have configured Exchange Online, then there may be a local security policy problem, as described in the [Support-Tip EXO Configuration Failure during installation](https://docs.microsoft.com/archive/blogs/iamsupport/support-tip-installation-exo-configuration-failure-during-installation)
-3. If you are encountering an error of ```stopped-server``` with ```failed-creation-via-web-services``` using the FIM Service Management Agent, see [Support-Info: failed-creation-via-web-services](https://docs.microsoft.com/archive/blogs/iamsupport/support-info-fimma-failed-creation-via-web-services) for an overview of causes.
+3. If you are encountering an error of `stopped-server` with `failed-creation-via-web-services` using the FIM Service Management Agent, see [Support-Info: failed-creation-via-web-services](https://docs.microsoft.com/archive/blogs/iamsupport/support-info-fimma-failed-creation-via-web-services) for an overview of causes

 ## **Recommended Documents**